NecheyGrace/reservoir-engineering/README.md

- #  Python Worked Examples and Problems of Worldwide Reservoir Engineering Textbooks
+ #  Python Worked Examples and Problems of Petroleum Engineering